nais/doc/docs/services/leader-election/README.md

   The only way for a leader to lose leadership is to be deleted from the cluster.
   **We recommend that you create alerts to detect when your leader is not doing its job, so that you can intervene.**

-* Participants in an election need to poll the `$ELECTOR_PATH` to be informed of changes in leadership.
+* When using the simple API the application needs to poll the API at regular intervals to be informed of changes in leadership.
-  There is no push mechanism in place to inform your application about changes.
   This means your application needs to check at reasonable intervals for changes in leadership.
-  NB: `$ELECTOR_PATH` is the raw ip string without the protocol i.e localhost:4040 so be aware of this and make sure to specify this in your http-client.